USM-RCG/openhds-tablet/README.md

-# CIMS Tablet
+# CIMS Mobile

-The tablet application providing the primary user interface used by CIMS tablet users.
+The tablet application providing the primary user interface used by CIMS mobile users.
 It is used both by supervisors and field workers to and perform administrative tasks and form data entry respectively.
 The application is essentially a convenient interface for launching forms in CIMS Forms,